cw417/Practice-Web-Scraper/README.md

 ## To Do
 - Implement a way for HTML to be entered via the GUI, so it can be more easily adapted to other websites
 - More thorough testing
+- Add method to store password more securely
+- Add method to delete the JSON afterwards, so personal info is not stored in the JSON after close
+- Store JSON and CSV files in user supplied filepath, if desired
+- Add ability to search for multiple items at a time
+- Create tkinter labels/fields/buttons with an iterable function
 - Improve GUI aesthetics and formatting
 - Improve my code!